-Having just reviewed the Business Class Sky Suite on the Japan Airlines B777-300ER, I thought I would review the new business class product which you find on their 11 Boeing 777-200ERs.
+Having just reviewed the Business Class Sky Suite on the Japan Airlines B777-300ER, I thought I would review the new business class product which you find on Japan Airlines’ 11 Boeing 777-200ERs.
 These planes are mainly used for mid-range flights (including within Asia and to Hawaii).
 This new product is different than what JAL offers on their Boeing 777-300ERs, 787s, and 767s.

 The Business Class Sky Suites on the B777-200ER are set up in a herringbone layout and similar to the product offered on certain Cathay Pacific and Qatar Airways flights.